 - After around 4-5 minutes, add sugar.

-- Meanwhile, soak a pinch of saffron in 2 tbsp warm milk and keep it aside.
+- Meanwhile, soak a pinch of saffron in 2 tablespoon warm milk and keep it aside.

 - Once the mixture in the pan starts to thicken up a little, add the saffron milk.